-I am officially and boldly going to unmask my thoughts on masks as masks (by necessity) are fast becoming the newest trends being seeded in the fashion world today.
+I am officially and boldly going to unmask my thoughts on masks, as masks (by necessity) are fast becoming the newest trend being seeded in the fashion world today.

 I don’t like wearing a mask.
 I don’t like looking at people wearing a mask.
 I don’t like to see children, hikers, bikers, runners, or lone dog walkers wearing a mask.
-It is because of masks, I don’t like to go to my favorite malls, department stores, grocery stores, or any other public display of maskers.
+It is because of masks that I don’t like to go to malls, department stores, grocery stores, or any other public display of maskers.

 Ok, so you may or you may not agree with me, but please don’t take offense to my own thoughts and feelings.
 I don’t dislike you, nor is it an attack on you if who choose to wear one.

-I will preface this by adding that I assure all of you who are concerned that I wear a mask where I’m told to.
-Inside markets, stores, and all places that say I must cover up to be allowed to enter,
+I will preface this by adding that I assure all of you who are concerned that do I wear a mask where I’m told to.
+I wear a mask Inside markets, stores, and all places that say I must cover up to be allowed to enter.

 I have bought a few different types of masks based on recommendations.
-The latest was suggested to me by the millennial at the athletic store who says that every one of her friends wear these because they can exercise with them on without a problem.
+The latest was suggested to me by the millennial at the athletic store who said to me, “Every one of my friends wear this mask because they can exercise with it on without a problem.”
 Ok, great I’ll try it.
-Well, at first that mask seemed a little bit better but, it has a wire that I need to continuously re-adjust so it will give me some space to breathe, but no real difference there.
+Well, at first that mask seemed a little bit better, but it had a wire that I needed to continuously re-adjust so it would give me some space to breathe, so in the end there was no real difference.

-in one of my pleated masks I cut an invisible slit under my nose so I could sneak some fresh air and be able to breathe but someone saw it and scolded me so that didn’t work.
+In one of my pleated masks I cut an invisible slit under my nose so I could sneak some fresh air and be able to breathe but someone saw it and scolded me so that didn’t work. either.

 Besides the physiological effects from covering my nose and mouth in the name of “health” I am continuously saddened by seeing an expressionless society.
-I can’t tell if someone is smiling (there goes the myth about “smiling eyes”) frowning, happy or sad, This is soemthing that I hope to never get used to
+I can’t tell if someone is smiling (there goes the myth about “smiling eyes”) frowning, happy or sad.
+This is something that I hope to never get used to.

 I Breathe for Living.
 I Live to Breathe.
 I Breathe to Live.
 Whatever T-shirt I decide to create, I am hoping that this “new abnormal” is short lived.
 I want to SEE people smiling again.

-Now stop for a take a deep breath.
-Here are a few simple but valuble ways to awaken your awareness of breathing that will get you in touch with your body through deeper breathing while helping to bring a more calm state of mind.
+Now slow down and take a deep breath.
+Here are a few simple but valuable ways to awaken your awareness to your breathing.
+You can get in touch with your body through deeper breathing while helping to bring a more calm state of mind.

 For one whom never notices one’s breath start paying attention to your breathing

 Take a seat in a chair that gives you a firm support so that you are able to lift your spine with some support.
-Imagine as you inhale that you are taking your breath up your back and as you inhale down the front.
-This will bring into your awareness of feeling your back expand and your spine lift with each inhalation.
+Imagine as you inhale that you are taking your breath up your back and as you exhale down the front.
+This will bring into your awareness of feeling of your back expanding and your spine lifting with each inhalation.

-To continue, here are a few very simple breathing practices that one of my favorite teachers in Italy posted that will help with elastisity and strength for your lungs
+To continue, here are a few very simple breathing practices that one of my favorite teachers in Italy posted that will help with elasticity and strength for your lungs

 1. Cleansing breath